KoenZomers/OneDriveAPI/README.md

 ## Version History

+2.0.2.0 - October 30, 2017

+- Added the following methods to work with permissions on OneDrive items: AddPermission, ChangePermission, RemovePermission, ListPermissions.
+All of these only work when connecting through the Graph API

 2.0.1.0 - August 23, 2017

 - Adjusted the functionality behind GetFolderOrCreate so that it also accepts multipaths.
 I.e. when you call GetFolderOrCreate("Files\Work\Contracts") it will now ensure that all the folders Files, Work and Contracts exist and return the instance of Contracts.
 Feature request from Vincent van Hulst.